 We can help you decide whether a system based upon sub-slab depressurization (using a small fan to vent vapors to the outdoors), a passive approach (basement sealing), or a combination of systems is right for you.
 We also perform detailed pressure field testing to ensure the systems are working effectively.

 For proper vapor intrusion mitigation, work with a company that's experienced in indoor air quality services.
-Contact Erickson Foundation Solutions today for a free soil vapor extraction cost estimate in Manchester, Nashua, Hollis, Litchfield, Bow, Stratham, Merrimack or nearby.
+Contact Erickson Foundation Solutions today for a free soil vapor extraction cost estimate in Manchester, Nashua, Hollis, Cambridge, Litchfield, Bow, Stratham or nearby.
 We can help get your home back to a safe and healthy environment for your family.